 Statewide Strategies for OER Impact

 Amanda’s talk, “Statewide Strategies for OER Impact,” was inspirational and insightful and framed many of the discussions throughout the day.
 Amanda shared information about PALNI, their mission, and their commitment to student success.
 She also shared data that PALNI collected to gauge how course materials impact students across the consortium.
 PALNI has used this data to create several programs, including PALSave and a textbook creation grant.
 The pilot project for the creation grant, The Bible and Music, has recently been published.
 Amanda gave the audience a useful overview of the principles that underpin PALNI’s work with affordable course material: working as a community, using data to assess progress, and continually piloting and experimenting.
 Audience questions centered on program specifics and future plans.

 Interested in OER?

 A new call for proposals to the Course Material Fellowship Program will be shared in August 2023.
-For more information about Open Educational Resources and the CMFP, visit the Course Materials Fellowship Program website and FAQ page.
-Any instructor interested in the CMFP or affordable course materials is welcome to e-mail Open Education Librarian Sarah Hare at email@example.com.
+For more information about Open Educational Resources and the CMFP, visit the Course Materials Fellowship Program website.
+Any instructor interested in the CMFP or affordable course materials is welcome to e-mail Open Education Librarian at firstname.lastname@example.org.
 Sarah offers workshops and consultations to all interested instructors.